-And what about those unidentified viewers?
-Don't worry—we'll hold on that valuable data until either Vidyard or HubSpot can learn who your viewer is, then backfill the data to their record.
+And what about all those unidentified viewers?
+Don't worry—we'll hold onto that valuable data until either Vidyard or HubSpot can learn who your viewer is, then backfill the data to their record.

 - You must have the HubSpot integration feature enabled on your account

 - You must belong to a team with the Edit Integrations permission enabled

 Connect Vidyard to HubSpot